ngasaraphael/native-chatApp/README.md

 -A page displaying the conversation, as well as an input field and submit button.
 -The chat must provide users with two additional communication features: sending images and location data.
 -Data gets stored online and offline.

+# Libraries used
+React Native
+React Navigator
+Gifted Chat
+AsyncStorage
+Firebase
+Netinfo
+Expo (for development)
+Vysor

+# Requirements
+Node v14.17.4 or above

+An mobile phone simulator or a mobile phone with the expo app.